eric-spoerner/school-district-analysis/README.md

 ## Project Overview

 Presentation to state board of education.
 Standardized tests in math and science.
 Proficiency of performance metrics by school.
-Segment by multiple levels: dist,school,grade,schooltype, budget.

 Budget is included and the purpose of this analysis is to calculate budgetary consideraations.

+Segment by multiple levels:
+* district-wide
+* by school
+* by school/grade
+* by school type (charter vs district)
+* by per-student budget expenditure
+* by student body size

-Two copies of this analysis are contained:
+Two distinct versions of this analysis are contained in this repository:
-* the initial analysis; `name of original file`
+* the initial analysis, conducted in [PyCitySchools.ipynb](PyCitySchools.ipynb)
-* a secondary analysis `name of second file` conducted to remove flawed test data after a cheating scandal was identified in one specific school at one grade level.. analysis was altered to remove all traces of that grade leverl.
+* a secondary analysis, conducted in [PyCitySchools_Challenge.ipynb](PyCitySchools_Challenge.ipynb), altered the original script to remove flawed test data after a cheating scandal was identified in one specific school at one grade level.
+The analysis was altered to remove the data from that school/grade in order to more accurately capture performance results.
+This version was also refactored to streamline result, adhere to coding best practices, and provide markdown comments where appropriate.

 ## Table of contents